-Priority to be given to looked after children/previously looked after children (children under Local Authority care); following consultation on the appropriateness of the named school.
+Priority to be given to children looked after/previously looked after (children under Local Authority care); following consultation on the appropriateness of the named school.

 Children in care means children who are in care of a Local Authority in accordance with Section 22 Children Act 1989.